 The Mayo Foundation received an annual \$250,000 retainer fee which commenced in 2005 and continued through January 2009.
-The annual retainer fee paid to the Mayo Foundation is recorded on the consolidated statements of operations as research and development expense.

 On March 11, 2010, the Company entered into Amendment No. 1 to the agreement with the Mayo Foundation extending the Company's collaboration with the Mayo Foundation for a period of two years.
-Pursuant to the amendment, the Mayo Foundation granted the Company certain royalty-bearing, worldwide exclusive and non-exclusive licenses and committed to the joint collaboration between the Company and a designated group of physicians and researchers at the Mayo Clinic for the development and testing of products for the treatment of obesity, including devices that use electrical signaling to block the vagal nerve, and for the treatment of other gastrointestinal diseases, solely using devices that use electrical signaling to block the vagal nerve.
-The Mayo Foundation received an annual retainer of \$100,000 in 2010 and 2011.
+Pursuant to the amendment, the Mayo Foundation granted the Company certain royalty-bearing, worldwide exclusive and non-exclusive licenses and committed to the joint collaboration between the Company and a designated group of physicians and researchers at the Mayo Clinic for the development and testing of products for the treatment of obesity, including devices that use electrical signaling to block the vagal nerve, and for the treatment of s100,000 in 2010 and 2011.
 The agreement was further amended on January 15, 2011 with Amendment No. 2.
 Under the terms of Amendment No. 3, the annual retainer the Mayo Foundation received for 2011 was reduced to \$75,000.
-The agreement was further amended on February 3, 2012 with Amendment No. 3.
-Under the terms of Amendment No. 3, beginning in 2012 the Mayo

-Foundation will be reimbursed for services provided at an hourly rate only.
-Amendment No. 3 does not provide for additional annual retainer payments.
+The agreement was further amended on February 3, 2012 with Amendment No. 3 does not provide for additional annual retainer payments.
 No other terms were changed by Amendment Nos.
 2 or 3.
 The agreement was further amended on February 3, 2013 and on February 3, 2014 with Amendment Nos.
 4 and 5, respectively, extending the joint collaboration between the company and a designated group of physicians and researchers at the Mayo Clinic.
 No other terms were changed by Amendment Nos.
 4 or 5.